|

 having severe epileptic fits.
 She led her to Christ.
 While doing so she

-had a sudden impression that they should also asked that she be healed
+had a sudden impression that they should also ask that she be healed from

-from the fits.
-They prayed together and she was healed from that time
+the fits.
+They prayed together and she was healed from that time forward.

-forward.
 Others were also healed after that.
-She eventually opened a small
+She eventually opened a small warehouse

-warehouse building where the gospel was preached.
-During the Cholera epidemic
+building where the gospel was preached.
+During the Cholera epidemic she

-she rallied people to feed the poor, many were dying of hunger because
+rallied people to feed the poor.
+Many were dying of hunger because they

 work in Mildmay, North London and Baxter was a deaconess for two years.